-Today the poster on the right is probably the most recognisable icon of First World War propaganda.
+Today the following poster is probably the most recognisable icon of First World War propaganda.
 General Kitchener's pointing finger seems to be addressed directly to whoever is looking at it.
-By saying that "Your country needs YOU", it relies on patriotism and the warm feeling of being needed.
+By saying that "Your country needs YOU2", it relies on patriotism and the warm feeling of being needed.

 According to an article in The Telegraph (4 August 2013) Kitchener's famous 'Your country needs YOU' image was never on a war poster.